-In a separate meeting of independent Directors performance of non-independentdirectors performance of the board as a whole and performance of the Chairman wasevaluated taking into account the views of executive directors and non-executivedirectors.
-The same was discussed in the board meeting that followed the meeting of theindependent Directors at which the performance of the Board its committees andindividual directors was also discussed.
+A separate meeting of Independent Directors was held in which the performance ofnon-independent directors performance of the board as a whole and performance of theChairman were evaluated taking into account the views of executive directors as well asnon-executive directors.
+The same was also discussed in the board meeting that followedthe meeting of the Independent Directors at which the performance of the Board itscommittees and individual directors was discussed.

-9. INTERNAL FINANCIAL CONTROL ANFD THEIR ADEQUACY
+8. INTERNAL FINANCIAL CONTROL ANFD THEIR ADEQUACY

 The details in respect of internal financial control and their adequacy are included inthe Management Discussion &Analysis which forms part of this report.

 9. AUDIT COMMITTEE

 The details pertaining to composition of audit committee are included in the CorporateGovernance Report which forms part of this report.

-11. CONSOLIDATED FINANCIAL STATEMENTS AND RESULTS
+10. CONSOLIDATED FINANCIAL STATEMENTS AND RESULTS

 Your company has prepared consolidated financial statements in accordance with theapplicable Accounting Standards.
 The consolidated financial statements reflect the resultsof the company and that of its subsidiaries.
-As required by clause 32 of the ListingAgreement with stock exchanges the Audited consolidated financial statements togetherwith the Auditors Report thereon are annexed and form part of this Annual report.
+As per Listing Agreement with stock exchangethe Audited consolidated financial statements together with the Auditors Reportthereon are annexed and form part of this Annual report.

-As required under the provisions of section 129 (3) of the companies act 2013 thestatement containing the salient features of the financial statements of thecompanys subsidiaries associate companies and joint ventures are prepared in formAOC -1 which is annexed as Annexure A herewith forms a part of this report.
+As required under the provisions of section 129 (3) of the Companies A c t 2013 thestatement containing the salient features of the financial statements of thecompanys subsidiaries associate companies and joint ventures are prepared in formAOC -1 which is annexed as Annexure A here with forms a part of this report.

-12. TRANSACTIONS WITH RELATED PARTIES
+11. TRANSACTIONS WITH RELATED PARTIES

 Information on transactions with related parties pursuant to Section 134(3)(h) of theAct read with rule 8(2) of the Companies(Accounts) Rules 2014 are given in Annexure B inForm AOC-2 and the same forms part of this report.

-13. EXTRACT OF ANNUAL RETURN
+12. EXTRACT OF ANNUAL RETURN

-As provided under Section 92(3) of the Act the extract of annual return is given in Annexurec in the prescribed Form MGT-9 which forms part of this report.
+As provided under Section 92(3) of the Act the extract of annual return is given inAnnexure C in the prescribed Form MGT-9 which forms part of this report.

-14. MANAGEMENT DISCUSSION AND ANALYSIS REPORT
+13. MANAGEMENT DISCUSSION AND ANALYSIS REPORT

 Operational performance of each business segment has been comprehensively covered inthe Management Discussion and Analysis as required under Clause 49 (viii) (D) of theListing Agreement is annexed as Annexure D herewith and forms part of this Report.

-15. CORPORATE GOVERNANCE
+14. CORPORATE GOVERNANCE

-As per the requirement of Clause 49 of the Listing Agreement a separate Reporton Corporate Governance along with the Certificate regarding compliance ofconditions of Corporate Governance is given in Annexure-E which forms part of this Report.
+As per the requirement of Regulation 27 (2) of the Listing Agreement a separate Reporton Corporate Governance along with the Auditors Certificate regarding compliance ofconditions of Corporate Governance is given in Annexure-E which forms part of this Report.

 Pursuant to the provisions of Section 139 of the Act and the rules framed there underA.B.
-Bansal & Co Chartered Accountants were appointed as statutory auditors of theCompany from the conclusion of the Sixteenth annual general meeting (AGM) of the Companyheld on September 302014 till the conclusion of the Nineteenth AGM to be held in theyear2017 subject to ratification of their appointment at every AGM.
+Bansal & Co Chartered Accountants were appointed as statutory auditors of theCompany from the conclusion of the Sixteenth Annual General Meeting (AGM) of the Companyheld on September 302014 till the conclusion of the Nineteenth AGM to be held in theyear2017 subject to ratification of their appointment at every AGM.

 16. AUDITORS REPORT

-The Auditors Report to the members on the accounts of the company for the financialyear March 312016 does not contain any qualification.The Auditors report and notes tothe financial statement are self explanatory and do notcall for any further comments.
+The Auditors Report to the members on the accounts of the company for the financialyear March 312016 does not contain any qualification reservations or adverse remarks.The Auditors report and notes to the financial statement are self explanatory and do notcall for any further comments.

 17. SECRETARIAL AUDIT REPORT

 18. COST AUDITORS

-Pursuant to order from the Ministry of corporate Affairs Sh.
-Amit Singhal &Associates Cost accountants have been appointed as cost Auditors for the Year2014-15.They are required to submit the report to the central Government within 180 days from theend of the accounting year.
+Pursuant to the order from the Ministry of Corporate Affairs Sh.
+Amit Singhal &Associates Cost accountants have been appointed as Cost Auditors for the Year 2015-16.They are required to submit the report to the central Government within 180 days from theend of the accounting year.

-As required under clause 49(iv)(B)(4) of the listing Agreement and section 134 (3) apolicy on directors appointment and remuneration including criteria for determiningqualifications positive attributes Independence of a director and other matters providedunder Sub section (3) of section 178 is given in corporate governance report in AnnexureF.
+As required under the Listing Agreement and section 134 (3) of the Act a policy ondirectors appointment and remuneration including criteria for determiningqualifications positive attributes Independence of a director and other matters providedunder Sub section (3) of section 178 is given in Corporate Governance Report.